Myat-Pwint/CMS-LearningJournals/Week-4/README.md

 ## Learning Activities & Resources

-During this week's practical, I initiated on creating an account on WordPress using the localhost installation.
-To achieve this, I relied on the Lecturer's institutions, and YouTube tutorial videos and referred to other documentation to navigate the process effectively.
+During this week's practical session, I took the initiative to set up an account on WordPress through the localhost installation.
+To accomplish this task, I utilized resources provided by the lecturer's guidance, skimming over learning materials for comprehensive insights.
+Additionally, I watched the YouTube tutorial videos for visual guidance to enhance my understanding.
+Furthermore, I explored and read various documentation sources apart from the lecture materials, ensuring a thorough and effective navigation of the account creation process on WordPress.

 **XAMPP my SQL error fixation: (https://youtu.be/84IOtc05TuA?si=E7z8QZKYeS4OTEsZ)**